Weaver's history earns him right to lead Bullets

 min read

-Will Weaver has coached one season in the NBL and can consider himself unlucky to not have a championship ring with his resume only continuing to grow since as he now takes over the helm at the Brisbane Bullets.
+Will Weaver has coached one season in the NBL and can consider himself unlucky to not have a Championship ring.

-Under the guidance of Weaver, the Kings finished as regular season champions with a 20-8 record before beating Melbourne United in the semi finals and that's when things turned different thanks to Covid.
+Under his guidance, the Kings finished as regular season champions with a 20-8 record in 2019/20.
+They swept past Melbourne United before facing Perth Wildcats in the grand final.

-As it turned out, the Kings lost two of the three games that were played with those two defeats coming at Qudos Bank Arena with Games 2 and 3 played without a crowd in attendance with the world beginning to go into lockdown.
+The Kings ultimately lost two of the three games that were played.
+Both defeats came at Qudos Bank Arena, with Games 2 and 3 played without a crowd in attendance due to lockdown.

 Even while still at college himself at the University of Texas, he was part of the coaching staff for the Longhorns from 2006-10.
-After completing his bachelor's degree in Philosophy and master's in Kinesiology, his coaching career really started taking off despite being in his mid-20s.
+After completing his bachelor's degree in Philosophy and master's in Kinesiology, his coaching career started taking off.

 Remaining in his home state of Texas, he was assistant coach at Sam Houston State University for two years.
 That's when the NBA opened their doors to him, starting with the Philadelphia 76ers.